RMI-PACTA/workflow.pacta.dashboard/README.md

 ## Command-line Parameters (`params`)

 `run_dashboard_workflow()`'s first argument is `params`, a JSON string.
-By default, this is read from the command line, so common invoca tion patterns are:
+By default, this is read from the command line, so common invocation patterns are:

 ```sh
 Rscript inst/extdata/scripts/prepare_dashboard_data.R {<params string>}